 |Print journals – not lendable||Journals Print LocalOnly||Physical Titles where Title (Has inventory equals "Yes" and Material Type equals "Journal" and Tag Suppressed (Title) equals "No") AND Current location equals ((Non lendable locations)))|

 |ejournals – lendable||Journals electronic Lendable International \ LendableCountry||Electronic Titles where Title (Material Type equals "Journal") and Electronic Portfolio (Availability (Electronic Portfolio) equals "Available") AND collection name equals ((Lendable collections)))|

 |ejournals – not lendable||Journals electronic LocalOnly||Electronic Titles where Title (Material Type equals "Journal") and Electronic Portfolio (Availability (Electronic Portfolio) equals "Available") AND collection name equals ((Non lendable collections)))|

-Note: For electronic titles, if you need to enter a specific list of collections, you need to use the below workaround, since we do not support multiple selections for collection names:
+For electronic titles, if you need to enter a specific list of collections, you need to use one of the following workarounds, since we do not support multiple selections for collection names.

 - Create a set with the list of collection names using a Boolean OR between them.